Mahdi-Alaee/Mahdi-alaee/README.md

 - 🌱 I'm **17** years-old.
 - 👯 I am studying at the school of **software** and network engineering.
 - 👨‍💻 I’m currently learning **TypeScript**.
-- 🐱‍👤 I'm in love with the software engineering world
+- 🐱‍👤 I'm in love with the software engineering world.